CryptoBackups/KYD/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/kydcoin-qt (GUI, 32-bit) or bin/32/kydcoind (headless, 32-bit)
+- bin/32/kyd-qt (GUI, 32-bit) or bin/32/kydd (headless, 32-bit)
-- bin/64/kydcoin-qt (GUI, 64-bit) or bin/64/kydcoind (headless, 64-bit)
+- bin/64/kyd-qt (GUI, 64-bit) or bin/64/kydd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run kydcoin-qt.exe.
+Unpack the files into a directory, and then run kyd-qt.exe.

 ### OSX